mlcommons/algorithmic-efficiency/DOCUMENTATION.md

 - Submitters define a specific batch size for each [workload](#workloads).
 - For example, in advance, they can determine the largest batch size without running out of memory for each workload.
-- For the [held-out workloads](#randomized-workloads), submitters may provide a batch size once the submission code is frozen and the held-out workloads are sampled from the randomized workloads.
-By default, this function will use the `workload_name` of the fixed workload it is based on.
+- For the [held-out workloads](#randomized-workloads), by default, this function will use the `workload_name` of the fixed workload it is based on.

 ###### Optimizer state initializer